alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-09-04-if-we-suppose-to-rebel-against-ruler.md

 ---
 layout: post
-title: "If we suppose that a certain group has a lawful excuse to rebel against a ruler"
+title: If we suppose that a certain group has a lawful excuse to rebel against a ruler
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Majmu' Fatawa wa Maqalat p.
-8/206"
+source: Majmu' Fatawa wa Maqalat p.
+8/206
-category: [fatwas,rulership]
+category:
+- fatwas
+- rulership
 translation: false
-tags: [ibn-baz]
+tags:
+- ibn-baz
 lang: en
-hijri: "Muharram 16, 1442 AH"
+hijri: '1442-01-16'
-summary: "I informed you before that it is not permissible to rebel against the ruler, except under two conditions"
+summary: I informed you before that it is not permissible to rebel against the ruler, except under two conditions
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: